tylerireland/MTSi/MIXR/README.md

 This tutorial is similar to the last one, but it creates an AbstractRng rather than a regular Rng.
 It looks like an AbstractRng is capable of printing out results from different functions, like exponential and lognormal.

 ### Tutorial 5
 Tutorial 5 creates it's own class called MyObj.
-It inherits Mixr's Object class.
+It inherits MIXR's Object class.
 Inside MyObj are member functions, such as setColorTable, setTextColor, and setMessage. - - This provides the basic layout of a class and how to use it.
 - Each class requires a header file and a source file.
 The header file will declare the name of the class, as well as all the member functions and variables.
 There are no definitions in the header file.
 The source file will include the definition of those member functions.
 - You can think of the header file as a template for the class and the source file would be the template once it is all filled in.
 - Taking a look at the header file, there are a few member functions, as well as objects created that will be used in the slot table.
 The slot table is what connects the input file to the code.
 You will declare different variables in the input files that will then be put into the slot table.